magento/devdocs/guides/v2.0/cloud/trouble/pro-env-management.md

 To prepare, ensure you have all settings and environment variables set correctly.

 ### Verify user account access {#prep-user}
 We recommend verifying your user account access and permissions set in the Master Integration environment.
+When adding Staging and Production to the Project Web Interface, all user accounts and settings are used initially.
+You can modify the settings and values for these environments after they are added.

 1. Log in to [your {{site.data.var.ece}} account](https://accounts.magento.cloud){:target="_blank"}.
 2. Click the **Projects** tab and the name of your project.